ken-power/SelfDrivingCarND-TrafficSignClassifier/writeup.md

 ![alt text][image3]

-This graph shows the model layers in more detail:
+This graph, which I generated using the `keras_visualizer` library, shows the model layers in more detail:

 ![alt text][image2]